 Located in Northern Montenegro, Durmitor National Park is one of the most stunning regions in all of Eastern Europe.
 With the Adriatic Sea only a few hours to the south, this unique spot allows one to go swimming in the morning and trekking through snow fields in the afternoon.
 Home to Montenegro’s tallest mountain, Bobotov Kuk, as well as the largest canyon in Europe, Tara’s Canyon, Durmitor National Park is a real adventurer’s playground.

 Whether you are into hiking, canyoning, white-water rafting, mountain biking, rock climbing or skiing, Durmitor National Park has you covered.
 Or if you’re not into the high intensity activities, you can just relax by any one of the gorgeous and easily accessible lakes that scatter around the park.
+It’s easy to get there from most of the parts of Montenegro.
+If you are staying at capital, just book Podgorica taxi or rent a car.
+Durmitor National Park is worth it!
 Definitely not to be missed when travelling around Eastern Europe!

 #31 Beautiful places Eastern Europe